-Even though most CHRODIS PLUS policy dialogues took place before the emergence of COVID-19, the action plans have provided relevant guidance in the following categories: use of new technologies to provide knowledge and support for management and prevention of NCDs; provision of health system and community level services in safe ways for NCD patients; considerations regarding social, economic, environmental or behavioural determinants of NCDs.
+Even though most CHRODIS PLUS policy dialogues took place before the emergence of COVID-19, Outcome Action Plans have provided relevant guidance in the following categories: use of new technologies to provide knowledge and support for management and prevention of NCDs; provision of health system and community level services in safe ways for NCD patients; considerations regarding social, economic, environmental or behavioural determinants of NCDs.
 The importance of continuous improvement in capacities and knowledge was highlighted as a key component to produce effective outcomes in half of the PDs (Croatia, Greece, Italy, Lithuania, Poland, Spain and the two EU PDs on employment and funding).
 (Chapter 5)

-The key learnings were gathered around a set of conclusions and recommendations (Chapter 6):
+The key learnings were gathered around a set of conclusions (Chapter 6):

-- The CHRODIS PLUS Policy Dialogue Methodology is useful and transferable to other policy research fields and policy dialogues can serve as a key step in the policy making process. - Health promotion and disease prevention are central to policy efforts to reduce chronic disease. - An inter-sectoral approach to health promotion and disease prevention is key to addressing chronic diseases. - Adequate human and financial resources are necessary to accomplish objectives set out during the policy dialogues. - Addressing socio-economic and environmental determinants of health through effective policies and practices becomes even more urgent in the aftermath of the COVID-19 pandemic. - Health is an increasing priority at all levels which brings new opportunities but also a need for more communication and coordination across all sectors and all levels, particularly by policy makers.
+- CHRODIS PLUS policy dialogue methodology proved effective to address a wide range of topics in different settings, therefore, it could be applied to addressing multiple policy issues in different countries. - Health promotion and disease prevention are central to efforts to reduce chronic disease. - An inter-sectoral approach to health promotion and disease prevention is key to addressing chronic diseases. - Adequate human and financial resources are necessary to accomplish objectives set out during the policy dialogues. - Addressing socio-economic and environmental determinants of health becomes even more urgent in the aftermath of the COVID-19 pandemic. - Health is an increasing priority at all levels which brings new opportunities but also a need for more communication and coordination across all sectors and all levels.